Updated Nov. 20, 2020

 Golden Gate Point

-Twenty-five years ago, Golden Gate Point looked like a cut-rate Old Florida vacation spot, with two-story motel-style apartment buildings and a transient air.
+Thirty years ago, Golden Gate Point looked like a cut-rate Old Florida vacation spot, with two-story motel-style apartment buildings and a transient air.
 The largest structure was a retirement home for priests.
 Today, with the priests sent off to retire elsewhere and the kitschy old buildings all but gone, there’s a wave of new construction, and a new generation of luxury buildings is going up.
-The first generation—Bellasara, Grande Riviera—came during the boom, but the new ones are smaller in size and scale.
+The first generation—Bellasara, Grande Riviera—came during the boom, but the new ones are smaller in scale.
 They’re “boutique” buildings, and though the buildings themselves may be small, the apartments are large; some occupy an entire floor.
-A crisp, modern look--a la Guy Peterson's Aqua--is the style, with high-quality modern architecture.
+A crisp, modern look is the style—a la Guy Peterson's Aqua, One888 and The Pearl—with high-quality modern architecture.

 The bargains in Golden Gate (if you can still find any) are the older buildings.
 Pier 550, which has been around since the 1940s, is the most desirable.
 It’s picturesque, low and yellow, with green lawns facing a spectacular view of the marina and downtown.
 The problem: Units rarely come on the market.
 And you can almost feel the real estate sharks swimming around this prime piece of downtown property.
 It’s two-thirds of an acre and insiders say it could go for as much as $50 million.

 Poets have to retire, too, and Gillespie Park is the perfect place.
 It’s adjacent to downtown but a world apart.
 Funky old cottages are the drawing card here, although more and more infill homes are being built.
 Gillespie Park is about one-half gentrified, and if diversity is important to your lifestyle this could well be the place for you.
 There is still a lot of shabby rental property, and many residents are working-class.
 But enough college professors, ceramicists, yoga instructors and playwrights have moved in to give the place a definite artistic edge.
-An old cottage, if you can find one, will start around $200,000.
-A new home, often modern in style and built on a smallish lot, can go for over half a million.
+An old cottage, if you can find one, will start around $300,000.
+A new home, often modern in style and built on a smallish lot, can go for $750,000 and more.
 Or buy a nondescript piece of rental property (starting around $150,000) and turn it into something special.
 After all, you’re the creative one.